chromice/ae/README.md

 echo $request->segment(99, 'default value'); // default value
 ```

-You could do the same with command line arguments for code portability reasons:
+For code portability reasons, you should probably do the same for command line arguments:

 ```php
 // php index.php separate arguments with spaces